Coconut Blueberry Layer Cake

 Whipped Coconut Frosting

-- Combine all the frosting ingredients and mix on low speed for 1 minute.
+- Combine all the frosting ingredients and mix at low speed for 1 minute.
 Then increase speed to medium and whisk until soft peaks form.
 The frosting will be light and fluffy.
 Do not over-mix.

 - Place one layer of cake on a cake plate.
 Evenly spread about 1 cup of the frosting over the cake surface.
 Top with half of the blueberry compote. spread evenly.